tqa236/haskell_exercism/change/README.md

 # Change

+Welcome to Change on Exercism's Haskell Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Correctly determine the fewest number of coins to be given to a customer such that the sum of the coins' value would equal the correct amount of change.